6 Signs of High Cortisol Levels in Your Body

 Under normal conditions, cortisol levels in the body rise at about 8 am in order to provide energy.
 But in the case of hypercortisolism, the situation is reversed, and the hormone is active at night and in the morning is depleted.

 How to balance the cortisol levels in the body?

 Here we will introduce some tips for decreasing cortisol levels in the body so that you can lead a healthier life.

 Say goodbye to coffee

 Caffeine tends to increase the level of cortisol in the blood by at least 30% within an hour.
 However, in some cases, the effects can last for 18 hours.

-If your intention is to lower your catabolic metabolism and increase your anabolic metabolism, do not drink any more coffee.
+If your intention is to lower your catabolic metabolism and increase your anabolic metabolism, don’t drink any more coffee.

 Try to sleep more

 Improve your sleep cycle by drinking infusions like chamomile or valerian tea before sleeping.
 Furthermore, this will make your body fall asleep quicker and for longer.

 Apart from lowering the levels of cortisol in your body, you will look younger and healthier, and it will minimize the impact left by the passing years.

 The known benefits of having a regular exercise routine, like gaining muscle mass and increasing the production of serotonin and dopamine, will lower the risk of developing anxiety or depression.

-Not only that, but you will burn more of that excess energy which accumulates in the body and will blow away your cortisol levels.
+Not only that, but you will burn more of that excess energy which accumulates in the body and avoid an imbalance in your cortisol levels.

 Keep your sugar levels stable

-Lastly, eat full meals full of carbohydrates, protein, and fiber to keep control of your sugar levels.
+Lastly, keep a balanced diet, rich in nutritious food, and avoid fizzy and sugary drinks, and processed and frozen foods.
+Eat fruit daily, and prepare meals full of carbohydrates, protein and fiber, in order to control sugar levels.
 It’s also recommended that you take supplements like vitamin B, calcium, magnesium, chromium, zinc, vitamin C and alpha-lipoic acid (ALA).